Isaacwilliam4/INSyT/README.md

 # INSyT - Innovative Network Security Technologies

 INSyT is a LLM-based Network Instrusion Detection System designed to detect and analyze anomalous and dangerous network and system behavior.
+The trained model for this project can be found at [huggingface](https://huggingface.co/isaacwilliam4/insyt).

 ## Installation